Trump’s Twitter Attack On ‘Chuck And Nancy’ Prompts Scorned Top Dems To Pull Out Of White House Meeting

-Donald Trump was being Donald Trump this morning when he tweeted his thoughts on a meeting he was scheduled to have with Nancy Pelosi and Chuck Schumer, two people who are very much at odds with many of Trump’s ideas.
+Donald Trump was being Donald Trump this morning when he tweeted his thoughts on a meeting he was scheduled to have with Nancy Pelosi and Chuck Schumer; two people who are very much at odds with many of Trump’s ideas.
 Referring to the two Democrats as “Chuck and Nancy” in that tweet, Trump also shared his thoughts on wanting to keep the government “open and working,”

 Pelosi and Schumer want something else, which is what he mentioned in his tweet.
 The two top Dems abruptly pulled out of that meeting after getting wind of Trump’s Twitter message.
 It was a rather “feisty tweet” from Trump, reports Harris Faulkner of Fox New’s Out Numbered, a noon news-talk show on the Fox network.
 That tweet is seen below.